jhucsf/spring2020/assign/assign02.md

 long eval(const char *expr);
 ```

-Note that you are not required to implement these functions, but you may if you wish.
+Note that you are not required to implement these exact functions, but you may if you wish.

 ## Step 2: Unit tests for C postfix calculator